 Disney offers an Eat to the Best Concert Series Dinner Package.
 Basically, you can pick 1 of several places to dine before the concert, and then get an appetizer, entree, dessert, and non-alcoholic drink (or 1 buffet) as your meal.
 Afterward, you'd get a guaranteed seat for the Eat to the Beat concert that night.

-You can book one of these packages beginning May 15, 2019 by calling (407) WDW-FEST or online at the Disney World website.
+You can book one of these packages by calling (407) WDW-FEST or online at the Disney World website.

 There are a few premium offerings (translation: they cost extra money) during this event.
 Note that these events are wildly popular and book up fast, so if you're interested in one you'll want to book it ASAP.

-If you're interested in attending any, you will want to call (407) WDW-FEST or book online as soon as the window opens up.
+If you're interested in attending any, you can call (407) WDW-FEST or book online.

 - $359/person (Category 1: Wine View Lounge) or $229/person (Category 2: Reserved Seating)

 - September 21, October 5, October 12, October 19, November 9